Irish Figure Skating Championships

-The Irish Figure Skating Championships are an annual figure skating competition organized by the Ice Skating Association of Ireland to crown the country's national champions.
-The first Irish Championships were held in 1998 in Dundalk.
-Medals are awarded in men's singles, women's singles, and ice dance at the senior, junior, and novice levels, although not every discipline is held every year due to a lack of participants.
+The Irish Figure Skating Championships are an annual figure skating competition organized by the Ice Skating Association of Ireland to crown the national champions of Ireland.
+The first Irish Championships were held in 2008 in Dundalk.
+Medals are awarded in men's singles, women's singles, and ice dance at the senior and junior levels, although every discipline may not necessarily be held every year due to a lack of participants.

 History

 Competitive figure skating is relatively new to Ireland.
 The Republic of Ireland Ice Skating Association was established in 1995, though it adopted its current name – the Ice Skating Association of Ireland – in 2008.
-That same year, Ireland joined the International Skating Union.
+A number of milestone events occurred in 2008.
+Ireland joined the International Skating Union, while the first Irish Championships were held in Dundalk.
 In 2008, Clara Peters became the first Irish skater to compete at an international competition – the Czech Skate in Ostrava, Czech Republic – and in 2009, she represented Ireland at both the European Figure Skating Championships and the World Figure Skating Championships.

 No competition was held in 2021 due to the COVID-19 pandemic.
 Since 2022, the Irish Championships have been held at the Dundee Ice Arena in Dundee, Scotland, in the United Kingdom.
 In 2022, Laura and Kevin Hegarty became the first skaters to compete in ice dance for Ireland.